About the artist

 Robert has always been inspired by the richness and diversity of the Pennsylvania landscape, dedicated to “recording” in painting the disappearing family farms.
 He is now painting on Cape Ann, Massachusetts, having always admired regional American Impressionism, as seen in the work of nineteenth century New England painters, specifically those of Cape Ann.
 He feels privileged to be painting in that tradition, now capturing the essence of the unique, vivid and compelling Cape Ann towns, harbor views and seascapes.

-His work is in private collections in Pennsylvania, New York, Maine, Massachusetts and Florida.
+His work is in private collections in Montreal, Pennsylvania, New York, Maine, Massachusetts and Florida.